 Policy-makers wishing to obtain an industry-specific perspective or insights into broader socio-economic issues often seek our opinions.
 As a socially responsible operator, we contribute with integrity and engage in an accurate, factual, transparent and meaningful way.
 We restrict such engagements to issues where we have a legitimate business interest i.e. when a proposed action may directly affect our operations.

 Our Stakeholder Engagement team is responsible for leading these engagements.
 Our government engagement specialists work with people throughout the Company to identify priority areas that may impact our ability to achieve our business objectives.
-Overall responsibility for coordination, analysis and development of responses and engagement with government officials in PNG rests with the Executive General Manager Stakeholder Engagement.

 We also participate in advocacy and policy engagement by belonging to industry associations.
 These draw on the skills and experience of members to shape the industry’s collective response to public policy issues.
-We don’t employ serving politicians for engagement on our behalf or public affairs agencies for political monitoring or strategic advice.
+We do not employ serving politicians for engagement on our behalf or public affairs agencies for political monitoring or strategic advice.

-Oil Search belongs to several associations and networks engaged in policy, these are listed in the Memberships and Commitments section of our website.
+Oil Search belongs to several associations and networks engaged in policy.
+These are listed in the Memberships and Commitments section of our website.

 We regard the taking up of political office as a potential conflict of interest for our employees and Directors.
 Anyone who is considering it must notify us.
-Directors standing for election must resign, whilst an employee may be required to resign from their job.
+Directors standing for election must resign, whilse an employee may be required to resign from their job.